 Kayaking vs. Airboat Ride – Discovering the Mobile-Tensaw River Delta

-I just came back from an awesome trip to Mobile, Alabama.
+I just came back from an awesome Alabama road trip that took me from Huntsville down to the beautiful coastal city of Mobile, Alabama.
 What a neat little town with lots of character and fun things to do.
 I can’t wait to share some of the cool stuff I did the last couple of days, but let me start with one of my highlights.
 I spent one of my days in Mobile exploring the Mobile-Tensaw River Delta in two different ways: Kayaking vs. Airboat Ride – Which one is right for you?

 Airboat Ride with AirBoat Express